Sahryń massacre: History

 At dawn on 10 March 1944 the AK unit from Division Hrubieszow attacked the fortified village.
 A heavy fighting broke out.
 The Ukrainians retreated, but both Catholic and Orthodox churches in Sahryń were burned down.
 Between 150 and 300 civilians were killed by Polish forces in reprisal and 260 farmhouses were set on fire.

 Aftermath

 Historian Mariusz Zajączkowski said that the massacre could be described as a war crime or perhaps a crime against humanity.
 The Institute of National Remembrance (IPN) investigation on this matter was discontinued in 2010, and the IPN denied that any crime had been committed against the Ukrainian civilians in Sahryń.
 A Ukrainian request to reopen the investigation was refused.

-The monument in memory of the Ukrainian victims of AK in Sahryń awaits its official unveiling.
-It was erected in 2009, with the hope that both Ukrainian and Polish presidents would attend the ceremonies, but there were spelling errors discovered in the names.
+The monument in memory of the Ukrainian victims of AK in Sahryń was erected in 2009, with the hope that both Ukrainian and Polish presidents would attend the ceremonies, but there were spelling errors discovered in the names, and as of 2011, it still awaited its official unveiling.
 The monument was built by the Ukrainian side, with Polish participation.